KnowYourDNA is reader-supported. This means we may receive a commission when you buy something from one of the links on this page.

 We recommend BasePaws as the industry leader for cat DNA testing.
 Continue reading to see why.
 Use Coupon Code KNOWYOURDNA to get an additional $10 off your kit.

-Of these, only 16 are considered ‘natural’ or ‘foundational’ breed groups, with all others formed as some sorta hybrid.
+Of these, only 16 are considered ‘natural’ or ‘foundational’ breed groups, with all others formed as some sorta mixed-breed.
 Therefore, many breeds have only been around for about 100 years or less; Bengals and Ragdolls are some of the most recent to be developed.

 Compared to dog breeds, there is much less interest in determining your cat’s heritage, with the funding and research to match.
-However, there are some diseases that can be passed between cat owners and their feline companions that drive the research on cat genetic diseases.
-Asthma, certain eye diseases, and polycystic kidney disease develop through similar pathways in both species.
+However, there are some diseases that can be passed between cat owners and their feline companions that drive the research on cat wellness and genetic diseases.
+Asthma, certain eye diseases, and polycystic kidney disease (PKD) develop through similar pathways in both species.